2KAbhishek/tdo/README.md

 - Blazingly fast, thanks to ripgrep
 - Integrates with git to commit and backup your notes automatically
 - Can integrate with other tools in pipes and subshells for extended functionality
+- Supports all editors, just set `$EDITOR` to your choice

 ## ⚡ Setup